Michael Wilson (director): Career

 In an interview in 2008, Wilson noted:

 Like most directors, I want to show a variety of work.
 I've done Shakespeare, Chekhov, and O'Neill, as well as new work.
 Some people have defined my body of work as being dominated by female characters, and this play is no exception.
 I have collaborated many times with Elizabeth Ashley, who plays the matriarch in Dividing, I don't necessarily subscribe to the notion that I am "a woman's director."
 But I would say that I am drawn to plays that deal with family situations.
 In the plays I work on I want there to be a real moment of catharsis.
 I am always looking to let the audience have some kind of emotional connection.
 That's one of the reasons why I love Horton's [Foote] plays so much: they allow that connection.

 Hartford Stage

-As Artistic Director from 1998 to 2011, Wilson commissioned and developed numerous new works, including the 2012 Pulitzer Prize-winning play Water By the Spoonful by Quiara Alegria Hudes.
-He directed seventeen productions for Hartford Stage, including the premiere of Enchanted April (which subsequently transferred to Broadway, garnering a 2003 Best Play Tony nomination, and 9 Outer Critics Circle nominations, including Best Director).
+As artistic director from 1998 to 2011, Wilson commissioned and developed numerous new works, including the 2012 Pulitzer Prize-winning play Water By the Spoonful by Quiara Alegria Hudes.
+He directed seventeen productions for Hartford Stage, including the premiere of Enchanted April (which subsequently transferred to Broadway, garnering a 2003 Best Play Tony Award nomination, and 9 Outer Critics Circle nominations, including Best Director).
 He directed the premieres of Horton Foote’s The Orphans' Home Cycle (2010 Drama Desk and Outer Critics Circle Awards); The Carpetbagger’s Children (2002 Best Play, American Theater Critics Award) and Eve Ensler’s Necessary Targets, all which subsequently transferred Off-Broadway; Williams's The Glass Menagerie (which subsequently toured to Houston and Boston where it won the 2002 Elliot Norton Award for Outstanding Visiting Production); O’Neill's Long Day’s Journey Into Night; and Shakespeare's Macbeth.